Advertiser and Editorial Disclosures

 To supplement your savings, consider your employer's tax-free retirement savings plans.
 Contribute as much as the non-taxable limits allow if possible, but certainly enough to qualify for the company's matching funds.

 Another advantage to these plans is the allowance for participants to float a loan from their contributions in an emergency.
-Also, be sure to fund to the max the health savings account provided at work.

 Long-term retirement

 Alongside your emergency fund, let your long-term retirement savings accumulate and grow.
-In most retirement savings plans investments are managed through the provider.
+In most retirement savings plans, investments are managed through the provider.

-The younger you are, the more actively you'll want to invest, keeping in mind the risk to principal involved (risk-taking should diminish with age).
+The younger you are, the more actively you'll want to invest, keeping in mind the risk-to-principal involved (risk-taking should diminish with age).

 Remember, the more income you save instead of spending for consumption now, means the less income you'll have to replace after retirement.